MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/cost-management-content.md

 - [Azure Reservations](/azure/cost-management-billing/reservations/save-compute-costs-reservations) can help you save money by committing to one-year or three-year plans for several products, such as the VMs in your AKS cluster.
 You get discounts by reserving capacity.
 Use Azure Reservations for [Storage](/azure/storage/files/files-reserve-capacity) and [Compute](https://azure.microsoft.com/pricing/reserved-vm-instances) to reduce the cost of agent nodes.

   Reservations can reduce your resource costs by up to 72% from pay-as-you-go prices, and don't affect the runtime state of your resources.
 After you purchase a reservation, the discount automatically applies to matching resources.
 You can purchase reservations from the Azure portal, or by using Azure REST APIs, PowerShell, or Azure CLI.
-If you use operational tools that rely on [Log Analytics workspaces](https://azure.microsoft.com/updates/azure-monitor-log-analytics-new-capacity-based-pricing-option-is-now-available), consider using Reservations for this storage as well.
+If you use operational tools that rely on [Log Analytics workspaces](https://azure.microsoft.com/updates/azure-monitor-log-analytics-new-capacity-based-pricing-option-is-now-available), consider using Reservations for this storage also.

 - Add one or more spot node pools to your AKS cluster.
 A spot node pool is a node pool backed by an [Azure Spot Virtual Machine scale set](/azure/virtual-machine-scale-sets/use-spot).
 Using spot VMs for your AKS cluster nodes takes advantage of unused Azure capacity at significant cost savings.
 The amount of available unused capacity varies based on several factors, including node size, region, and time of day.
 Azure allocates the spot nodes if there's capacity available, but there's no SLA for spot nodes.
 A spot scale set that backs the spot node pool is deployed in a single fault domain, and offers no high availability guarantees.
 When Azure needs the capacity back, the Azure infrastructure evicts the spot nodes.